Azure/azure-sdk-for-net/sdk/core/Azure.Core/README.md

 ### Consuming Service Methods Returning ```AsyncPageable<T>```

+If a service call returns multiple values in pages it would return `Pageable<T>/AsyncPageable<T>` as a result.
+You can iterate over `AsyncPageable` directly or in pages.

 ```C# Snippet:AsyncPageable
 // call a service method, which returns AsyncPageable<T>
 AsyncPageable<SecretProperties> response = client.GetPropertiesOfSecretsAsync();